 The Structure of the Digital Exhibition:

-I have organized objects loosely along four early modern categories.
+In this digital exhibition, I have organized objects loosely along four early modern categories.
+How rigidly this project was to be structured was a major question throughout the process of creation.
 While I initially imagined a collection through which any number of paths could be taken, I came to realize that the level of interaction I hoped to have with a viewer required some guidance or direction (especially if they are not comfortable and highly familiar with the Scalar platform and/or the content of the exhibition).

 Unlike a physical exhibition, the visitor does not always know where they “stand” in relation to the number of objects or “rooms” there are.
-Pathways can sometimes lead to dead-ends or loop back around the same objects multiple times.
+Pathways can easily lead to dead-ends or loop back around the same objects multiple times.
 I would have preferred to maintain a more visual navigational tool, which would allow the visitor to keep in mind all of the possible objects and the progress they had made through the entire corpus of the exhibition.
-There were challenges to this goal, particularly given that Scalar is a publishing platform more attuned to the needs of textual presentation.
-To create the type of interactivity I desired, I toyed around within the constraints of this platform by using the annotation system on images as a possible way to lay everything out for viewers on a single page.
+To create this type of interactivity, I toyed around within the constraints of Scalar by using the annotation system on images as a possible way to lay everything out for viewers on a single page.
 However, once applying this method, the text became a distraction and navigation became less (not more) intuitive.